Family Law Case Management Plan

 The scheduling conference will provide the Magistrate an opportunity to determine whether a self represented litigant in a family law case, who is a minor parent, is in need of the assistance of counsel.
 The Court may appoint counsel for parents who are minors, if unrepresented.
 The Court may allocate payment among the parties.

 2.8 Custody Unit Evaluations

-The Master may prepare an Order for investigation by the custody evaluation unit, if appropriate, at the time of the scheduling conference.
+The Magistrate may prepare an Order for investigation by the custody evaluation unit, if appropriate, at the time of the scheduling conference.
 Orders for custody evaluations may be limited in scope.

 2.9 Substance Abuse Testing/Screening/Evaluations

-The Master may prepare an Order for substance abuse testing/screening/evaluation of either the parties or a minor child at the time of the scheduling conference.
+The Magistrate may prepare an Order for substance abuse testing/screening/evaluation of either the parties or a minor child at the time of the scheduling conference.

 Minor children requiring substance abuse testing/screening/evaluation will be referred to the Anne Arundel County Health Department to provide these services.